ataraxao/drex/README.md

 - accept the **event-only** role,
 - agree to recipient restrictions (only the designated accounts + fees/withholding),
 - maintain the event-only **B Distribution Ledger**,
-- and provide an **Implementation Confirmation** once the custody setup is correct.
+- and provide an **Implementation Confirmation** once the custody setup satisfies the implementation control checklist.

 ### Step 4 — Form the Vehicle LLC and open the restricted Vehicle Account
 - Party A forms the Vehicle LLC (single-member by default in this template).